MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RecoveryServices/v2.2.0/Get-AzureRmRecoveryServicesVaultSettingsFile.md

 ```

 ### -Path
-Specifies the path to the azure_2 Site Recovery vault settings file.
+Specifies the path to the Azure Site Recovery vault settings file.
-You can download this file from the azure_2 Site Recovery vault portal and store it locally.
+You can download this file from the Azure Site Recovery vault portal and store it locally.

 ```yaml
 Type: String